-Will my Grand Canyon trip run even with the extreme drought?
+Will my Grand Canyon trip run even with the low water level in Lake Powell?
 The quick answer is yes.
-Make no mistake, we are all hoping for an end to the drought, but Grand Canyon river trips will still be possible even if water levels continue to drop.
-At lower water, some rapids will be more challenging as more rocks become exposed and some will have bigger waves as rocks that were previously deep underwater get closer to the surface.
-You can still expect to have a great time rafting the Grand Canyon.
+Make no mistake, we are all hoping for an end to the drought, but Grand Canyon river trips are still running strong.

-Grand Canyon river levels are a bit more predictable because the vast majority of the water is released from Lake Powell through the Glen Canyon Dam.
-Although Lake Powell’s level is very low, the amount of water projected to be released from Glen Canyon Dam in 2023 is only slightly below 2022 releases, which was near-normal.
-How can 2023 releases be close to normal?
+Grand Canyon river levels are more predictable because the vast majority of the water is released from Lake Powell through the Glen Canyon Dam.
+Our guides get updates regarding the amount of water that will be released and plan their routes through rapids accordingly.
+Although Lake Powell’s level is very low, the amount of water projected to be released from Glen Canyon Dam is comparable to the past few years.
+How can the releases be close to normal?
 The explanation is interesting and complex and is beneficial for Grand Canyon river rafters.

 History of Colorado River Allocation